Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/behaviour.md

 ##### Label QTLs

-Once the QTL clusters have been laid out, the clusters which which contain only a single QTL can be annotated with the label for that QTL.
+Once the QTL clusters have been laid out, the clusters which contain only a single QTL can be annotated with the label for that QTL.
 If the labels take up more space than the QTL itself then the labels may overlap (even though the QTLs didn't).
 In this case, only first label in a lane is drawn.